Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Einstein's rate equations and their solutions for a two-level system in thermal radiation field in free space

 where $f_{\omega_\gamma}(t)$ is given by

 where $\gamma_{0,j}$ is the $j$th zero of $J_0$ and $\text{U}$ is the unit step function.
-Now, we get the statistical mechanical probability of the lower level from Eqn.(\ref{eqn:13}), as
+Now, we get the occupation probability of the lower level from Eq.~(\ref{eqn:13}), as

-Eqns.(\ref{eqn:13}) and (\ref{eqn:14}) are our generalized semiclassical results for the statistical mechanical probabilities of the two states of the two-level system in the thermal radiation field.
+Eqs.~(\ref{eqn:13}) and (\ref{eqn:14}) are our generalized semiclassical results for the occupation probabilities of the two states of the two-level system in the thermal radiation field.
 We plot these probabilities in FIG. \ref{fig2} for the relevant values of the parameters for the $3s_{\frac{1}{2}}$ and $3p_{\frac{1}{2}}$ states of an $^{23}$Na atom.
-For plotting the same, we have purposefully considered the temperature to be very high ($T=5\times10^4$ K) so that both the rates of spontaneous ones ($A/\omega_\gamma=0.2393$) and stimulated ones ($|R(0)|/\omega_\gamma=1/2$) are comparable to the Rabi flopping frequency to show oscillations in the statistical mechanical probabilities.
-An $^{23}$Na atom is not expected to be ionized even in such a high temperature, as its first ionization potential is $5.1~$eV=$59183~k_B$K. While probability ($P_2(t)$) of the upper level asymptotically (i.e. for $\omega_\gamma t\gg1$) vanishes as $\frac{|R(0)|}{A}\sqrt{\frac{2}{\pi\omega_\gamma t}}$, probability ($P_1(t)$) of the lower level asymptotically reaching $1$ as $1-\frac{|R(0)|}{A}\sqrt{\frac{2}{\pi\omega_\gamma t}}$.
-It is clear from the FIG. \ref{fig2} that, the statistical mechanical probabilities of the two-level system are significantly deviating from Einstein probabilities (as well as Boltzmann probabilities) as time evolves, and the system goes away from thermodynamic equilibrium as a consequence of the Rabi flopping with non-zero frequency.
-Our results, of course, match with Einstein probabilities if Rabi flopping is turned off i.e. if $\omega_\gamma\rightarrow0$.
+For this plot, we have purposefully considered the temperature to be very high ($T=5\times10^4$ K) so that both the rates of spontaneous ones ($A/\omega_\gamma=0.2393$) and stimulated ones ($|R(0)|/\omega_\gamma=1/2$) are comparable to the Rabi flopping frequency to show oscillations in the occupation probabilities.
+An $^{23}$Na atom is not expected to be ionized even in such a high temperature, as its first ionization potential is $5.1~$eV=$59183~k_B$K. While the occupation probability ($P_2(t)$) of the upper level asymptotically (i.e., for $\omega_\gamma t\gg1$) vanishes as $\frac{|R(0)|}{A}\sqrt{\frac{2}{\pi\omega_\gamma t}}$, the occupation probability ($P_1(t)$) of the lower level asymptotically reaches unity as $1-\frac{|R(0)|}{A}\sqrt{\frac{2}{\pi\omega_\gamma t}}$.
+It is clear from FIG.~\ref{fig2} that the occupation probabilities of the two-level system are significantly deviating from the Einstein probabilities (as well as the Boltzmann probabilities) as time evolves, and the system goes away from thermodynamic equilibrium as a consequence of the Rabi flopping with non-zero frequency.
+Our results, of course, match with Einstein probabilities if Rabi flopping is turned off, i.e., if $\omega_\gamma\rightarrow0$.